emagin-ai/qa-technical-challenge/README.md

 - Given the below high level requirements, write a quick *test strategy* and *test plan* to cover off the use cases of this product
 - Indicate how you would test the product (manual vs automated or otherwise)
 - Indicate how you would organize the test plan for future use where enhancements are bug fixes are constantly being added to it every week

+### High Value Bonus Points for completing these additional steps:
+- Get the application running (details below)
-- Write some automated tests where applicable
+- Write some automated tests
-- Bonus points if you can get the application running (details below) and your automated tests run against it
+- Get your automated tests to run against it

 ## Situation